 The dust from the great GPU Battle of twenty-thirteen has long since settled.
 Nvidia claimed victories in both low thermal footprint and overall performance, while AMD walked away seizing the value trophy.
 Compare this video card with our Gigabyte GTX 760 windforce 3X OC video card review to decide which is best for your PC.
 The GTX 780 Ti and AMD R9 290 are the flagship offerings from each company and make no mistake.
 Each mighty card will have you gaming at the bleeding edge of performance and speed.
 The Nvidia GTX 960M is also a great choice.
+To compare Visiontek products with other top ranking computer accessories head on to our reviews.

 Yet, what about those who don’t want to game at the white-knuckle bleeding edge of master race gaming?
 What might be the best consumer level card, something can keep you around 60 frames per second and still maintain a 1080p display resolution in today’s modern games?
 The Visiontek R9 270x is just that card.
 It’s not very stylish and flaunts a modest heat sink and fan design.
 It’s all par for the course on a card targeting the $200-and-below price bracket.
 Style and flair are not on the menu of the coin-conscious gamer.
 But a reliable card that can go the distance when needed, is definitely what the gaming doctor ordered.
 Compare this with the Asus ROG Strix RX480 8GB OC to find what’s for your PC.